Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Competition interfaces

 by \eqref{e:geod-pq}, showing \eqref{e:WzWp}.
 Thus the left hand side is maximized at $z$, showing \eqref{e:h0p}.
 Since this holds for every $p$ on $\gamma$, $\gamma$ is a geodesic from $h_0$.
 The definition of $z$ implies $\eqref{e:WpWy}$. \end{proof}

-So far we have considered the geodesic tree and the Busemann function in a fixed direction.
-For the next result we need to consider them simultaneously in every direction.
-We have not constructed them like so, but we can get around this difficulty by noting that our construction allows to define geodesic trees and Busemann functions simultaneously in every rational direction.
-This will suffice.
-Lemma \ref{p:h0-geod} implies that, almost surely, there are geodesics from $h_0$ in every rational direction $d$ for $d \in (-a_{-}/2, -a_{+}/2)$.
+So far we have considered the Busemann function and geodesic tree in a fixed direction.
+Our construction allows us to extend Busemann functions simultaneously in every rational direction.
+For the next result, we need to consider them as such.
+Lemma \ref{p:h0-geod} implies that if $h_0$ is sub-wedge then, almost surely, there are geodesics from $h_0$ in every rational direction $d$ for $d \in (-a_{-}/2, -a_{+}/2)$.

 Recall the splitting of an initial condition $h_0$ at a reference point $p$, which defines split functions $h^{\pm}_p$ according to \eqref{eqn:split}.
 The function $d \mapsto W_d(h^{+}_p) - W_d(h^{-}_p)$ is non-decreasing (restricted to rational $d$ as we do).
 This may be proved in the same way as Proposition \ref{prop:mono}, using the reverse quadrangle inequality, by interpreting $W_d(h_0)$ as a geodesic length from $h_0$ in direction $d$.
 In fact, the difference is the limit as $t \to \infty$ of the function $d_p(dt,t)$ where $d_p(x,t)$ is the competition function from \eqref{eqn:dp}.
 This motivates the following theorem.